This carrot hummus is made from rich caramelized roasted carrots and white beans for a perfect creamy dip you won't be able to stop eating!

 This is a sponsored conversation written by me on behalf of Simple Mills.
 The opinions and text are all mine.

-The boys had the BEST time playing with their food.
-This roasted carrot hummus was the perfect pair with the crackers by Simple Mills.
-These crackers are awesome.
 Not only are they made with a short list of ingredients, but you know what the ingredients are and they are all simple and whole food based!
-No artificial alien like things that you have to look up, and even then don’t understand.
+They have a variety of flavors plus are gluten-free so safe for me to eat.

 There is one more thing that made me love these crackers.
 They are strong!
 You can dip them without the cracker crumbling.
 I know, weird of me to mention, but there is nothing worse than a million crumbled crackers in your dip that get mushy and pretty much ruin it.
 EWE.